ivorscott/blog2/content/posts/2020-01-08-the-ultimate-go-and-react-development-setup-with-docker-part-1.md

   Using Node, I had a great fullstack development workflow, but I struggled to achieve one in Go.
 What I wanted was the ability to live reload a Go API and debug it with breakpoints while in a container.
 In this tutorial we'll setup the ultimate Go and React development setup with Docker.
 category: "Go and React Series"
 tags:
-  - Delve Docker Golang Makefile Postgres Traefik VSCode
+  - Delve Docker Golang React Makefile Postgres Traefik VSCode
 socialImage: "/media/matthew-sleeper-kn8atn5_zgq-unsplash.jpg"
 ---